awsdocs/aws-cloudformation-user-guide/doc_source/what-is-cfnstacksets.md

 # Working with AWS CloudFormation StackSets<a name="what-is-cfnstacksets"></a>

-AWS CloudFormation StackSets extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and Regions with a single operation\.
+AWS CloudFormation StackSets extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and AWS Regions with a single operation\.
 Using an administrator account, you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts across specified AWS Regions\.

 ![\[A stack set is a collection of resources, defined in a template and deployed into one or more accounts across one or more regions.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/stack_set_conceptual_sv.png)